celador/ForceCode/README.md

 * For code completion and highlighting I highly reccomend downloading the various Salesforce language server extensions.
     * For apex code completion, select code completion refresh from the ForceCode menu and it will work with the Salesforce apex language server extension.
 You will need to refresh for each org.
 ForceCode handles the rest and switches code completion files when switching orgs/usernames.
+* Edit and save almost everything in Salesforce textually (Workflows, classes, lead assignment rules, etc..)
+    * Now works with the autoCompile option.
+Save the file and Salesforce will send it to the org (If this option is on).
+* Right click on a file in the explorer to save.
+* Right click on a file or folder to refresh from the server.
 * Multiple org support.
 Log into each org through ForceCode and you won't need to log out to switch orgs, simply click on another org in the "Saved Usernames" view and ForceCode will log you in.
 * Open Classes, Triggers, Visualforce pages, and Visualforce components by right clicking and selecting open file in org.